nicapos/charcookery-nodejs/README.md

 npm install
 ```

+3. Configure environment variables.
+Duplicate the [`.env.example`](./.env.example) file and name it as `.env`.
+Fill in the required environment variables in the file with the appropriate values.

 ## Usage
-To start the application in development using `nodemon` and `ts-node` to do cold reloading, run:
+To start the application in development, run:
 ```bash
 npm run start
 ```

+This will start the server at [localhost:3000](http://localhost:3000) and the documentation at [localhost:3000/docs](http://localhost:3000/docs) (or replace with the port specified in your `.env` file if different).

-To build the app at `build` dir, run:
+To build the app at `/dist`, run:
 ```bash
 npm run build
 ```